 Each section has articles explaining different aspects of the tool.
 These articles contain details, step-by-step breakdowns, tips, infographics, annotated screenshots, and gifs to guide users through any feature.

 What sets Asana apart

 - The resource section differs from a help center because it doesn't answer questions and offers short product demos.

-- Every section has a quick access link to jump to any article you’d like to read.
+- Every section has a quick access link to any article you’d like to read.

 - The search function helps you find necessary information quickly.